bodergob373/Electric-Doohickey/JOURNAL.md

 # July 5th: Research 5
 I realized that the Nissan Leaf modules each have 4 cells in a 2S2P configuration, so a 10S BMS wouldn't even work well.
 I also found out that the mysterious third terminal between the positive and negative terminals is due to the 2S and is required for voltage sensing.
 So instead, I will need a 20S BMS.
-I searched Aliexpress again and found a company that has many different BMS units and found a 25S split-port BMS.
+I searched Aliexpress again and found a company that has many different BMS units and found a 25S BMS.
 I went back to Aliexpress and searched for the same model and found a slightly cheaper one.
-Split-port BMS units require outside charge, discharge, and pre-charge contactors.
+The BMS requires outside charge, discharge, and pre-charge contactors.
 I found a 500A contactor.

 **Total time spent: 4h**